Visit our Customer Experience Center for all of our latest demos Register Now

 Making the switch from the traditional CCD and converting to CMOS only requires retrofitting the imaging system.
 Given that many CCD suppliers are exiting the market, the availability of CCD sensors will become scarce over the coming years.
 The optimal time to make the transition to CMOS is now when there is some availability of legacy CCD image sensors and a full portfolio of medical CMOS image sensors to choose from.
 The entire tower will not require replacement, whereas the camera control unit and endoscope will need to be swapped out.

-Read “The Future of Endoscopy is CMOS” White Paper
+Read “The Future of Endoscopy Is CMOS” White Paper

 Skip to content